-SHINE is independent (not connected with any insurance company or health plan).
-It is a state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.
+SHINE is an independent (not connected with any insurance company or health plan) state program that gets money from the Federal government to give free local health insurance counseling to people with Medicare.

-SHINE counselors can help you with your Medicare questions or problems.
-They can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
-SHINE counselors can also help you understand your Medicare plan choices and answer questions about switching plans.
+SHINE counselors can help you understand your Medicare rights, help you make complaints about your medical care or treatment, and help you straighten out problems with your Medicare bills.
+SHINE counselors can also help you with Medicare questions or problems and help you understand your Medicare plan choices and answer questions about switching plans.